ramanjaneya-karnati/Bitcoin-Current-Price-Index/README.md

 # Bitcoin-Data
-This App will display updated bitcoin price in 3 different currencies.
+This App will display updated Bitcoin price in 3 different currencies.

+#App Installation

 Install node